Club Estrella Azul

 Club Social Deportivo Estrella Azul (sometimes referred as Estrella Azul) is a Peruvian football club, playing in the city of Ventanilla, Callao, Peru.

 History

 The Club Estrella Azul was founded on May 4, 1974.

-In 2015 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Cantolao in the Second Stage.
+In 2015 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Cantolao in the Second Stage.

-In 2019 Copa Perú, the club classified to the Regional Stage, but was eliminated when finished in 47th place.
+In 2019 Copa Perú, the club qualified to the Regional Stage, but was eliminated when it finished in 47th place.

-In 2021 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 8th place.
+In 2021 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 8th place.